evan361425/evan361425.github.io/src/essay/code/node.js-best-practice.md

 # Node.js 最佳實作

+Referrer from express.js [best practice](https://expressjs.com/en/advanced/best-practice-performance.html).

+In most cases, these are still useful in different frameworks or applications.

 ## Do In Code

 1. Compression: proxy > app.use(compression())
-2. Asynchronous (async.) >> Synchronous (sync.) - The **only** reason to use sync. function is the time to start up server.
+2. Asynchronous (async.) >> Synchronous (sync.)
+    -   The **only** reason to use sync. function is the time to start up server.
-    唯一有理由使用同步函數的時機是在最初啟動之時
+    -   唯一有理由使用同步函數的時機是在最初啟動之時
 3. Static files: proxy > serve-static > res.sendFile()
 4. Console is sync!
 Always use async or use sync only in development.
     -   Debugging: debug >> console
     -   Application: Winston / Bunyan >> console
-5. Handle Error ( Important!, Detail in next section )
+5. Handle Error ( Important!, Detailed in [next section](#handle-error) )
     -   Try-catch
     -   Promise

 ## Handle Error